 Center Coast Brookfield MLP & Energy Infrastructure Fund Announces Portfolio Manager Update

-/EIN News/ -- NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- Brookfield Public Securities Group LLC (“PSG”) has provided an update for Center Coast Brookfield MLP & Energy Infrastructure Fund (NYSE: CEN) (the “Fund”).
+NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- Brookfield Public Securities Group LLC ("PSG") has provided an update for Center Coast Brookfield MLP & Energy Infrastructure Fund CEN (the "Fund").
 PSG has provided an update on the Fund and on general market conditions.

 Registration and Webcast: https://event.webcasts.com/starthere.jsp?ei=1606380&tp_key=01965be5d8